Yasynivska–Hlyboka coal mine: Mining incident

 In December 1986, an explosion in the mine killed 30 people and left 10 injured.

+In February 2003, a coal and methane outburst occurred at the miners, trapping ten of the miners.
+Six were immediately rescued.
 In July 2006, a collapse occurred in the mine, trapping two miners beneath the debris.
 Four mountain rescue teams were sent to the mine and the miners have been successfully rescued from the rubble.
+In November 2017, a roof collapsed in the mine.
+Eighteen miners were in the longwall, with sixteen escaping.